 Be bold.
 Get in the frame.
 Stop letting society police your body and tell you that you are not thin, beautiful or perfect enough to be in a photograph.
 Remember that you are your harshest critic.
 Your kids don’t care that you haven’t showered in two days or that you’re not wearing a bra.
 They don’t see that your hips are wider since you gave birth to your second child or that you have dark circles under your eyes from feeding that second baby late at night.
 They see your smile, your laughter and your joy.
 They see the way you look at them and they are reminded that no one loves them like their mother.

 Need need help getting in the frame?
 I would love to capture your family’s photos!
+Check out my Newborn Session Information Page and get in touch!
 Let’s talk more!
-Get in touch and I’ll get you all sorted out!
+I promise that I’ll get you all sorted out!